Cawabonga94/XLLent/README.md

 # XLLent

-This plugin permit to segment XLS and XLSX documents in the rabbithole
+This plugin permit to segment XLS, XLSX and csv documents in the rabbithole

 ## Usage
 1. upload a xlsx or xls file